Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 As I cast off into the blue;
-climbing against the waves, drifting through the spume, (grinning, as the cold water stabs my face) my tanned skin, glistening under the salt water
+climbing against the waves, drifting through the spume, (grinning, as the cold water stabs my face) my skin, glistening under the salt water pushing against the waves, I take my board further out deeper than ever before, prepared to face the new waves

+the sun falls beyond the horizon
+I s